 While the last two are digital solutions that plug directly into your computer or iPhone without any in-between device, the first four are analog microphones that will need an audio interface like the Focusrite Scarlett 2i2 to connect them to your computer.
 Check the price of Focusrite 2i2 at Amazon.

 In all six cases, you will need some audio software to record the incoming signals, mix them and spit out a stereo file for you to share.
-You can also set aside about $60 for some recording software like Reaper although other options like Audacity (free) are possible.
+You can also set aside about $60 for recording software like Reaper or Audacity (free).

 Of the first four analog mics, two are single stand-alone microphones.
 The next two are microphone pairs.
 Let’s discuss single microphone choices (as against a pair) to record your classical guitar.